TunarshBee/sanPlot/README.md

 ##  Available Data Visualization and Their Usage.
-The provided documentation defines several visualization for creating different types of plots using sanPlot library in Python.
+The provided documentation defines several visualization for creating different types of plots using adisPlot library in Python.
 The visualization include:

 ### _**Line**:_
     This visualization creates a line plot with y-axis plotted against the x-axis.